 Russell Crowe in 3:10 to Yuma

-Normally such a small-brimmed hat might make a man look a little less macho, but audiences don't make that mistake with Crowe's character who is a brutal, murderous outlaw.
+Normally such a small-brimmed hat might make a man look a little less macho, but audiences don't make that mistake with Crowe's brutal character.

 Alan Ladd in Shane